zephyrproject-rtos/zephyr/doc/application/apps_structure.rst

       Either micro or nano, short for microkernel or nanokernel respectively.

-   b) Add the name of the platform configuration for your application on a
+   b) Add the name of the board configuration for your application on a
       new line:

       .. code-block:: make

-         BOARD ?= platform_configuration_name
+         BOARD ?= board_configuration_name

-      The supported platforms can be found in :ref:`platform`.
+      The supported boards can be found in :ref:`board`.

    c) Add the name of the default kernel configuration file for your
       application on a new line: